 This compact site enables readers to find most of the information they want about HBCUs with a few mouse clicks.
-It hosts the "Gateway to HBCUs" (left column) that links to data about HBCU academic activities.
-The site also links to HBCU media, statistical reports, an op-ed blog, tech news (daily), and a magazine (weekly) that emphasize online, blended, and competency-based programs, plus efforts by HBCUs to become centers of Internet-based innovation and entrepreneurship.
+It hosts the "Gateway to HBCUs" (left column) that provides links to data about the academic activities of HBCUs.
+The site also provides links to statistical reports, an op-ed blog, tech news (daily), and a tech magazine (weekly) that identify black efforts to use Internet-based technologies to close the Digital Divide

 "The University Community Next Generation Innovation Project, or Gig.U, is a broad-based group of over 30 leading research universities from across the United States.
 Drawing on America’s rich history of community-led innovation in research and entrepreneurship, Gig.U seeks to accelerate the deployment of ultra high-speed networks to leading U.S. universities and their surrounding communities.
 Improvements to these networks drive economic growth and stimulate a new generation of innovations addressing critical needs, such as health care and education."
 (This description is from Gig.U's home page)